volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 title: A simple guide to generics in TypeScript
 tag:
   - JavaScript
+metaDescription: Learn how to use generic types in TypeScript to increase code reusability.
+Generics allow the code to be used with a variety of types rather than a single one.
 teaser: One of the main tools in the toolbox for producing reusable code is generic types.
 They allow the code to be used with a variety of types rather than a single one...